wangtianrui/HGCN/README.md

-We hope that the model code will help reviewers understand our model in more detail.
+The model code was open-sourced to help understand the paper in more detail.
 And the full code will be opened soon.